0. Reinforcement Learning Background

 We are concerned with two types of sequences:

-- An episode: A complete sequence of timesteps starting from an initial state and ending with a terminal state
+- An episode: A special case of trajectory that begins with an initial state and ends with a terminal state .

-A return is the cumulative reward obtained over a trajectory.
-In the finite-horizon case, the return is can be written simply as
+In the simplest episodic case, the return from timestep can be written as

-However, to account for infinite-horizon problems, we must introduce a discount factor to form the discounted return
+For non-episodic or infinite-horizon settings, we introduce a discount factor and define the discounted return from timestep as

-Note that this reduces back to our first equation for when .
-This discount factor serves two purposes.
-First, it ensures convergence of as so long as by forming a convergent geometric series when is bounded.
-Second, it acts as a from of temporal credit assignment by assigning more weight to rewards that were obtained closer to the current time .
+The discount factor serves two purposes.
+First, it ensures that the infinite-horizon return converges so long as by forming a convergent geometric series when is bounded.
+Second, it acts as a form of temporal credit assignment by assigning more weight to rewards that were obtained closer to the current time .

 The state value function, often just called the value function is a function that maps states to the expected return of a policy at that state.
 It is given by